Relative periodic solutions in spatial Kepler problem with symmetric perturbation: Introduction

 The paper is organized as follows.
-In Section \ref{sec:KP}, we introduce reduced Kepler problem and obtain some results which is needed in the perturbed cases.
-In Section \ref{sec:KPSP}, we consider the perturbed system.
-Theorem \ref{thm;Exist infinity many 1} and Theorem \ref{thm:z-sym exist} are proved.
+In Section \ref{sec:KP}, we introduce the reduced Kepler problem and obtain some results which are needed in the perturbed cases.
+In Section \ref{sec:KPSP}, the perturbed system is studied and proofs of Theorem \ref{thm;Exist infinity many 1} and Theorem \ref{thm:z-sym exist} are given.
 In Section \ref{sec:ellipsoid}, we introduce the ellipsoid problem and prove Theorem \ref{thm:axial symmetry ellipsoid potential}.
 In Section \ref{sec:pyramidal}, we introduce the $n$-pyramidal problem and prove Theorem \ref{thm:The isosceles three body problem}.